 One of the most annoying things about shopping at a convenience store is the checkout line.
 It isn’t particularly surprising to see families send one member to wait in line with the cart while the others continue looking for products.

-Amazon gets rid of this frustrating experience with their Amazon Go stores.
+Amazon is experimenting with getting rid of this frustrating experience with their Amazon Go stores.

-So, are you wondering what you could do to reduce your customer effort?
+So, how do you reduce your customer effort?

 Take inspiration from the greats.
 You don’t need to reinvent the wheel.
 Here are a few simple things you can do to minimize customer effort:

 Don’t worry.
 You won’t have to pay Amazon a million bucks (or get sued).
-Their patent expired in 2017 and you are now free to make use of a one-click checkout system.
+Their patent expired in 2017 and you are now free to build on the concepts behind the one-click checkout system.

 Make returns easier

-This not only reduces customer effort, it also increases trialability.
+This not only reduces customer effort, it also increases brand trust.

 When Zappos did this, they were afraid of people abusing the policy.
 But what they ended up noticing was that customers not only ordered more products, they kept them more.